 DHG opens doors.
-The experience, the mentoring, and the feedback I received were awesome.
-DHG has added greatly to my personal toolbox, giving me skills not just for today, but also for down the road.
+The experience, the mentoring, and the feedback I received were tremendous.
+I worked with some truly awesome people.
+DHG has added greatly to my personal toolbox, giving me skills not just for today, but for down the road, too.
 I enjoy what I’m doing at Barclay’s, but I’ll probably always think of DHG as home.
 And DHG has made it clear that if I ever want to come back, they’ll be glad to have me.

-What does your father have to say about your success?
+What do your parents have to say about your career success?

-I’m glad my father pushed me to study hard and get a good education.
-But I’m also grateful that he understood and supported me when I was pursuing my professional soccer dreams.
-Thanks to him, today I’m a successful business professional, but we both know that soccer will always be in my blood.
+I’m glad they pushed me to study hard and get a good education.
+But I’m also grateful that they understood and supported me when I was pursuing my professional soccer dreams.
+Thanks to them, today I’m a successful business professional, but we both know that soccer will always be in my blood.

 More about Jo Afful

-– Two children, Kojo (age 12) and Kumi (age 9), who both enjoy swimming and soccer
+- Two children, Kumi (age 12) and Kojo (age 9), who both enjoy swimming, basketball and soccer

-– Plays for the Brooklynites recreational soccer team
+- Plays for the NY Greek Americans recreational soccer team

 - Three-time All-Northeast Soccer Conference player (2000 – 2003)